dragonflyoss/.github/profile/README.md

 Here are some of the main repositories in the Dragonfly community:

 - [dragonfly](https://github.com/dragonflyoss/dragonfly): The core repository of Dragonfly.
-- [nydus](https://github.com/dragonflyoss/nydus): The Dragonfly image service, providing fast, secure and easy access to container images.
+- [nydus](https://github.com/dragonflyoss/nydus): Nydus is a Dragonfly sub-project, providing fast, secure and easy access to container images.
-- [client](https://github.com/dragonflyoss/dragonfly-client): The Dragonfly client, providing a command-line interface for Dragonfly.
+- [client](https://github.com/dragonflyoss/client): The Dragonfly client, providing a command-line interface for Dragonfly.
-- [api](https://github.com/dragonflyoss/api): Canonical location of the Dragonfly API definition
+- [api](https://github.com/dragonflyoss/api): Canonical location of the Dragonfly API definition files.
+- [d7y.io](https://github.com/dragonflyoss/d7y.io): The official site for Dragonfly, built with Docusaurus.
 - [helm-charts](https://github.com/dragonflyoss/helm-charts): The Helm charts for deploying Dragonfly.
 - [community](https://github.com/dragonflyoss/community): The Dragonfly community repository, providing resources and information for contributors.